icpc/ccs-specs/Contest_API.md

   required to either be absent or present depending on the use case, e.g. whether the server is the CCS, is acting as a proxy, or a caching proxy.
 See notes under the submission interface for more detail.
-In cases where these attributes are not allowed the server will respond with a 4xx error code.
+In cases where these properties are not allowed the server will respond with a 4xx error code.

 The request must fail with a 4xx error code if any of the following happens:

-* A required attribute is missing.
+* A required property is missing.
-* An attribute that must not be provided is provided.
+* An property that must not be provided is provided.
 * The supplied problem, from_team, to_team, or reply_to cannot be found or are not visible to the role that's submitting.
 * The provided `id` already exists or is otherwise not acceptable.